jasonrohrer/wallClockProfiler/README.md

 perf record --call-graph fp ./testProf perf report --call-graph --stdio
 ```
-Gives us a bit more information in the profile, but it's still not that useful, and still doesn't pinpoint fseek:
+gives us a bit more information in the profile, but it's still not that useful, and still doesn't pinpoint fseek:
 ```
 # Overhead   Command      Shared Object                                      Sym
 # ........  ........  .................  .......................................